phil-rice/Phils-Blog/_posts/2015-10-24-Scala-Builders.markdown

 OttAsLong((0/0) <== (0/2))
 OttAsLong((0/0) <== (0/3)))
 {% endhighlight %}
-Let's just recap what is happening here.
-LongArrayAndLength is a Java class.
+Let's just recap what is happening here. `LongArrayAndLength` is a Java class.
 It doesn't have a `foreach` method.
 The implicit `asIterator` method is in scope and allows Scala to turn the
-Java class into an iterator.
+Java class into an `iterator`.
 A second implicit is in scope which allows the `foreach` method to be used on iterators.

 # Map and Fold
 Well iterating is all very well, but I want to be able to map, fold, flatMap. sort, filter, groupBy and ... and lots of things.
 All the nice operators that would allow me to use this as a first class data structure in Scala.
 The main question I need to answer to do this is *what do I have to implement to make this magic happen*.
-Let's start with a look at the signature of 'map' in Traversable
+Let's start with a look at the signature of `map` in `Traversable`
 {% highlight scala %}
   override def map[B, That](f: A => B)(
                    implicit bf: CanBuildFrom[Traversable[A], B, That]): That